GoMADAO/Acceleration/design_pattern/introduction.md

 - Class patterns - relationship class and subclass [at compile-time]
 - Object patterns - object relationship [at run-time]

 Creational class patterns defer some part of object creation to subclasses, while Creational object patterns defer it to another object.

+### Class versus Interface Inheritance
+An object's class defines how the object is implemented.
+The class defines the object's internal state and the implementation of its operations.
+In contrast, an object's type only refers to its interface—the set of requests to which it can respond.
+An object can have many types, and objects of different classes can have the same type.

+### Inheritance versus Composition
+The two most common techniques for reusing functionality in object-oriented systems are class inheritance and object composition.
+As we've explained, class inheritance lets you define the implementation of one class in terms of another's.
+Reuse by subclassing is often referred to as white-box reuse.
+The term "white-box" refers to visibility: With inheritance, the internals of parent classes are often visible to subclasses.

+Object composition is an alternative to class inheritance.
+Here, new functionality is obtained by assembling or composing objects to get more complex functionality.
+Object composition requires that the objects being composed have well-defined interfaces.
+This style of reuse is called black-box reuse, because no internal details of objects are visible.
+Objects appear only as "black boxes."